LinuxUser255/ScamBait/bot_details.md

-# Code explanations and other notes and info
+# Code explanations and other info

 ### The order of execution for the code in bait_scammer.py: